 To the nearest whole number, what was the initial population in the culture?

-Rounding to six significant digits, write an exponential equation representing this situation.
+Rounding to six decimal places, write an exponential equation representing this situation.
 To the nearest minute, how long did it take the population to double?

 For the following exercises, use this scenario: A pot of warm soup with an internal temperature of Fahrenheit was taken off the stove to cool in a room.
 After fifteen minutes, the internal temperature of the soup was

 Use Newton’s Law of Cooling to write a formula that models this situation.

 To the nearest minute, how long will it take the soup to cool to